-During the two-day training, the expert practitioners exchanged their experiences in collecting battlefield evidence, sharing it domestically and across borders, and introducing such evidence in real-world cases involving war crimes or terrorism offenses.
+During the two-day training, the expert practitioners exchanged their experiences in collecting battlefield evidence, sharing it domestically and across borders, and introducing such evidence in real-world cases involving terrorism offenses.
 Participants worked through a hypothetical case study in groups, applying and contextualising the Guiding Principles, and identified major challenges their own national criminal justice systems face in this area that require future training.

 Collecting, analysing, sharing, and using battlefield evidence effectively is essential to holding those who commit terrorist actions or support terrorist organisations accountable through civilian criminal investigation and prosecution.
 The new IIJ initiative on this critically important issue will continue later this year with focused capacity-building work on a regional basis.